Bumps and redness on the face, how to get rid of them?

 Hormonal factors

-Hormonal fluctuations, particularly during the menstrual cycle, pregnancy, or menopause, can stimulate sebum production and promote the appearance of red spots on the face.
+Hormonal fluctuations, especially during the menstrual cycle, pregnancy, or menopause, can stimulate sebum production and promote the appearance of red pimples on the face.
 These hormonal breakouts are often localized on the chin, jawline, and lower face.

 Stress and lifestyle

-Chronic stress can disrupt hormonal balance and lead to an increase in sebum, thereby promoting redness and skin eruptions.
-Regular sleep, stress management, and a good lifestyle contribute to improving the condition of the skin.
+Chronic stress can disrupt hormonal balance and lead to an increase in sebum, thereby promoting redness and skin breakouts.
+Regular sleep, stress management, and a healthy lifestyle help improve the condition of the skin.

 For more information on the link between stress and pimples, check out our blog.

-External aggressors such as pollution, UV rays, and climate change can irritate the skin and enhance redness and skin inflammation.
+External aggressions such as pollution, UV rays, and climate changes can irritate the skin and increase redness and skin inflammation.

 II.
-The different types of red spots and redness
+The different types of red bumps and redness

 1. Papules and pustules

-Papules are inflammatory lesions, red, slightly raised, often sensitive to touch, with no apparent surface sebum.
+Papules are inflammatory lesions, red, slightly raised, often sensitive to touch, without visible sebum on the surface.
 Contrary to popular belief, pustules do not contain pus but oxidized sebum and inflammatory cells.

 2. Microcysts and nodules

-Microcysts are closed comedones filled with sebum and keratin, located beneath the skin.
-When they become inflamed, they can evolve into nodules, deeper, painful, and persistent lesions.
+Microcysts are closed comedones filled with sebum and keratin, located under the skin.
+When they become inflamed, they can develop into nodules, which are deeper, painful, and persistent lesions.

 3. Couperose and rosacea